-WHEREAS, the State presently permits and regulates various types of gaming within the State (but outside Indian lands), including casino style charitable gaming such as craps, roulette, and banking card games, as well as a lottery operating instant scratch games, and "pick number" games,
+WHEREAS, the State presently permits and regulates various types of gaming within the State (but outside Indian lands), including casino style charitable gaming such as craps, roulette, and banking card games, as well as a lottery operating instant scratch games, and "pick number" games, most of which would be Class III games if conducted by the Tribe; and

 WHEREAS, the Michigan Supreme Court in Automatic Music & Vending Corp. v.
-Liquor Control Comm., 426 Mich 452,396 N.W.2d 204 (1986); appeal dismissed, 481 U.S. 1009 (1987), and the Michigan Court of Appeals in Primages Int'l of Michigan v.
+Liquor Control Comm., 426 Mich 452, 396 NW2d 204 (1986); appeal dismissed, 481 U.S. 1009 (1987), and the Michigan Court of Appeals in Primages Int'l of Michigan v.
 Michigan, 199 Mich App 252, 501 NW2d 268 (1993), have held that the statutory exception found at MCL 750.303(2) allows for the play of electronic gaming devices, which includes computerized or electronic games of chance, albeit subject to specified restrictions regarding the mode of play; and

 WHEREAS, said casino style table games and electronic gaming devices are, therefore, permitted "for any purpose by any person, organization or entity," within the meaning of IGRA, 25 U.S.C.
-2710(d)(l)(B); and
+2710(d)(1)(B); and

-WHEREAS, at the general election held on November 5, 1996, the electors adopted an initiated law which provides for a licensing and regulatory system under which casino gambling may be operated in the City of Detroit; and
+WHEREAS, at the general election held on November\5, 1996, the electors adopted an initiated law which provides for a licensing and regulatory system under which casino gambling may be operated in the City of Detroit; and